dochouuuu/Keyword-Analysis-from-Web-Scraped-Data/README.md

 - a **weekly progress record**, and
 - a reference for experimentation and iterative development.

-Further optimization, refactoring, and feature completion were planned beyond this version.

 ---

 ## Author

+- Anh Tuan DINH
-Tran Minh Chau
+- Tran Minh Chau DO
-Internship Project